 Appendix 1

 Here we outline an explanation for why segregation variance increases faster-than-linearly with the angle of divergence, ϴ (Fig. 3A).
-In our simulations, variation in the segregation variance after hybridization can only arise from non-parallel genetic evolution.
+In our simulations, non-zero segregation variance after hybridization can only arise from non-parallel genetic evolution in the parental populations.
 Therefore, this explanation is equivalent to explaining why the extent of non-parallel genetic adaptation increases faster-than-linearly with the angle of divergence.

-Our explanation focuses on the extent of phenotypic space that is initially mutually beneficial, that is, has a higher fitness than the mean phenotype of both adapting populations at the time they are founded.
+Our explanation focuses on the extent of phenotypic space that is mutually beneficial, that is, has a higher fitness than the mean phenotype of both adapting.
 At the time of founding both adapting populations are expected to have the same mean phenotype, which is the mean ancestral phenotype.
 Mutations that move this ancestral mean phenotype into the region that has higher fitness in both parental environments are thus mutually beneficial (at least when phenotypes are sufficiently clustered around the mean).
-The region of phenotypic space that has higher fitness than the mean in one environment is a hypersphere (of dimension m) centered on the optimum with a radius equal to the distance between the mean phenotype and the optimum, d.
+The region of phenotypic space that has higher fitness than the mean in one environment is a hypersphere (of dimension m), centered on the optimum with a radius equal to the distance between the mean phenotype and the optimum, d.
 A second hypersphere describes the phenotypic space that has higher fitness than the mean phenotype in the other parental environment.
-The region that is mutually-beneficial is then the intersection of two hyperspheres, referred to as a hyperspherical cap.
+The region that is mutually beneficial is then the intersection of two hyperspheres, which is the union of two hyperspherical caps.

 Fortunately, the volume of a hyperspherical cap is known for any dimension, m (Li 2011).
 It depends on the dimension, the radii of the two hyperspheres, and the distance between their centers.
 In our case the radii are equivalent and equal to d and the distance between the two centres is = d [2 (1 - Cosϴ)]1/2.
 Thus, the amount of phenotypic space that is mutually beneficial can be written as a function of m, d, and ϴ. The amount of phenotypic space that is beneficial in a given environment is just the volume of one of the hyperspheres.
 Dividing the volume of the mutually-beneficial space by the volume of the space beneficial in a given environment gives the fraction of beneficial mutations which are mutually beneficial